aclueless/spair/README.md

 This project is in its *early stage*, things are still missing and *frequent breaking changes are expected*.

 Spair is both small and fast.
-Spair's performance is comparable to Dominator and Sycamore.
+Spair's performance is comparable to Leptos, Dominator, and Sycamore.
 [See the benchmark here](https://github.com/krausest/js-framework-benchmark).
 Spair's app size is smaller than some others frameworks.
 [See the comparision here](https://github.com/aclueless/rust-frontend-framework-comparision/tree/main/todomvc).

 ## Features

 * Incremtental render
-    * The render method create the DOM tree on the first run, then update it on subsequence runs.
+    * The render method creates the DOM tree on the first run, then updates it on subsequence runs.
 * Queue render for fine-grained render.
     * Must be enabled in Cargo.toml, like: `spair = { version="x.y.z", features = ["queue-render"] }`
     * (It is just a queue render, not using any kind of signals)